sts10/passphrase-guesser/readme.markdown

 ## Preliminary results/output

+### Attaker guessing randomly
 * Using user's exact word list and guessing randomly: Over 1M cracks, mean number of guesses was 63.945233
 * Using a super-set word list and guessing randomly: Over 1M cracks, mean number of guesses was 125.058919

+### Attacker brute-forcing through three-word guesses
 * Using user's word list and a three-word brute-force procedure: Over 1M cracks, mean number of guesses was 32.4776
 * Using a super-set word list and a three-word brute-force procedure: Over 1M cracks, mean number of guesses was 47.4764

+### Attacker brute-forcing through two-word guesses then three-word guesses
 * Using user's word list and a two-word-then-three-word brute-force procedure: Over 1M cracks, mean number of guesses was 48.5008.
 12.4959% of cracks took fewer than 25 guesses.
 * Using a super-set word list and a two-word-then-three-word brute-force procedure: Over 1M cracks, mean number of guesses was 68.6457.
 12.4704% of cracks took fewer than 25 guesses.

+### Attacker against a user who got "unlucky" choosing his passphrase
+* Using user's word list and a two-word-then-three-word brute-force procedure against a very unlucky user: Over 1M cracks, mean number of guesses was 32.2529.
+62.4972% of cracks took fewer than 25 guesses.
+* Using a super-set word list and a two-word-then-three-word brute-force procedure against a very unlucky user: Over 1M cracks, mean number of guesses was 17.5060.
+100.0000% of cracks took fewer than 25 guesses.

 ## Running it yourself